-Though the concept of the summer doldrums isn't nearly as popular these days as it once was—we now live in an always-on, interconnected world where people are able to access markets from the furthest reaches of the planet or while they are using the restroom—it still plays an important psychological role in the stock market depending upon who you ask.
+Though the concept of the summer doldrums isn't nearly as popular these days as it once was—we now live in an always-on, interconnected world where people are able to access markets from the furthest reaches of the planet or while they are using the restroom—it still plays an important psychological role in the stock market depending on who you ask.

 Are the Summer Doldrums Real?
-I Don't Think It Matters.

-Whether the summer doldrums are a real phenomenon or whether it is largely a case of cherry picking and confirmation bias on the parts of traders is up for debate.
-What is not up for debate, in my mind at least, is that it's all nonsense; a useless distraction to the goal of building wealth.
-That is because those of you who have been reading my work for going on two decades know that I'm a long-term investor in the truest sense of the word.
-At the heart of my capital allocation philosophy, which I use not only in my own life but at the asset management firm, resides the following list of behaviors that make worrying about things like the summer doldrums a meaningless waste of time.
+Whether the summer doldrums are a real phenomenon or whether it is largely a case of cherry-picking and confirmation bias on the parts of traders is up for debate.
+What we do know is that the concern over liquidity is not as pronounced as it once was, and it's now possible for investors to trade easily even when they are on vacation.

+What is not up for debate, in my mind at least, is that it's all nonsense and a useless distraction to the goal of building wealth.
+That is because those of you who have been reading my work know that I'm a long-term investor in the truest sense of the word.
+At the heart of my capital allocation philosophy, which I use not only in my own life but at my asset management firm, resides the following list of behaviors that make worrying about things like the summer doldrums a meaningless waste of time.

 - Do not borrow on margin.
 In fact, don't invest in a margin account at all but, instead, demand a cash account.
-Not only will you never have to worry about a margin call, you shouldn't have to worry about rehypothecation and hyper-rehypothecation risk.
+Not only will you never have to worry about a margin call, but you also shouldn't have to worry about rehypothecation and hyper-rehypothecation risk.

 - Decide whether you will follow a valuation or systematic purchase approach, avoiding market timing.